 Not production ready yet, the research appears to be very promising.
 “For small electronic devices, our materials are surpassing the conventional ones worldwide in terms of energy density, power density and cyclic stability,” says UCF postdoctoral associate, Nitin Choudhary.

 Researchers are trying to patent their new prototype.
-Without widespread adoption, the proof-of-concept could go nowhere, there is still value in the research.
+Without widespread adoption, the proof-of-concept could go nowhere, however there is still value in the research.
 If commercialized, it could mean quicker charging times and longer lasting battery life for small electronics and grid or home energy storage solutions that drastically reduce our reliance on fossil fuels.